The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Abstract

 \section{Abstract}

 We show that the \textsc{Guided Local Hamiltonian} problem for stoquastic Hamiltonians is (promise) \textbf{BPP}-hard.
-The \textsc{Guided Local Hamiltonian} problem is a variant of the \textsc{Local Hamiltonian} problem that incorporates an additional input known as a guiding state, which is promised to overlap with the ground state.
-For a range of local Hamiltonian families, this problem is (promise) \textbf{BQP}-hard, though for stoquastic Hamiltonians, the complexity was previously unknown.
-Our results are achieved by first reducing from quantum-inspired \textbf{BPP} circuits to $6$-local stoquastic Hamiltonians.
-We prove particular classes of quantum states, known as semi-classical encoded subset states, can guide the estimation of the ground state energy.
-Subsequent analysis shows the \textbf{BPP}-hardness is not dependent on the locality, i.e., the result holds for $2$-local stoquastic Hamiltonians.
-Additional arguments further the \textbf{BPP}-hardness to Hamiltonians restricted to a square lattice.
-We also find for stoquastic Hamiltonians with a fixed local constraint on a subset of the system qubits, the \textsc{Guided Local Hamiltonian} problem is \textbf{BQP}-hard.
+The \textsc{Guided Local Hamiltonian} problem extends the \textsc{Local Hamiltonian} problem by incorporating an additional input known as a guiding state, which is promised to overlap with the ground state.
+For a range of local Hamiltonian families, prior work shows this problem is (promise) \textbf{BQP}-hard, though for stoquastic Hamiltonians, the complexity was previously unknown.
+We obtain our results by first reducing from quantum-inspired \textbf{BPP} circuits to $6$-local stoquastic Hamiltonians.
+We prove particular classes of quantum states, known as semi-classical encoded subset states, can guide the estimation of the ground-state energy.
+Our analysis shows that this \textbf{BPP}-hardness does not depend on locality, i.e., the result holds for $2$-local stoquastic Hamiltonians.
+Additional arguments extend this \textbf{BPP}-hardness to Hamiltonians restricted to a square lattice.
+We further show that for stoquastic Hamiltonians with a fixed local constraint on a subset of the system qubits, the \textsc{Guided Local Hamiltonian} problem is \textbf{BQP}-hard.
+In addition to these hardness results, we present a deterministic classical approximation algorithm for the problem under the conditions of constant promise gap, constant overlap, and constant spectral gap, when the guiding state is preparable in constant depth by a geometrically local circuit.